 Sometimes, even the most complex password is breachable.
 The two-factor authentication security method works as the last line of defense.

-This process creates a 30-second ultimatum to input both password and security code.
+This process creates a 30-second ultimatum to input both the password and security code.
 If the conditions are not met in the given time, your site automatically locks for any further attempts, and later continuous attempts will block that source.

 #5.
-Database Protection
+Database protection